microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_osm_extension/_index.md

     az k8s-extension delete --cluster-type connectedClusters --cluster-name <name of the cluster> --resource-group <name of the resource group> --name <name of the extension> -y
     ```

-- You can also delete the extensions from the Azure Portal under the extensions section of Azure Arc-enabled Kubernetes cluster resource.
+- You can also delete the extensions from the Azure portal under the extensions section of the Azure Arc-enabled Kubernetes cluster resource.

   ![Screenshot showing uninstalling of the extension](./08.png)